SubHub Newsletter

 • In the News – Like testimonials, any mention of you or your website in the press should be be mentioned on your site.
 This all helps to build authority and credibility.

 • Privacy Policy – Internet users are becoming increasingly aware of how their personal information is used.
 You should have a privacy policy that clearly states what you will and will not use your customers information for.
 Write this in a positive way so that it sounds like you are doing everything you can to protect your customer's interests.
-A link to the Privacy Policy should be placed next to every field where you ask vistors or customers for personal information.
+A link to the Privacy Policy should be placed next to every field where you ask visitors or customers for personal information.

 The other sales and marketing pages your site should have: